tz-hiring/frontend-engineer/README.md

 **4. Optional Task**: On clicking the card, it should open [`transitionzero.org`](http://transitionzero.org) in a new tab. (**HINT:** Pay attention to accessibility).

-**5. Optional Task**: Per the design, add a fancy improvement to the style of the focus state.
+**5. Optional Task**: Per the design, add the gradient to the focus state of the card.

 ## Submission